cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-2-shorting-the-distance-between-academia-and-industry.md

 - Create platforms for the general public to show the impact of their contributions
 - Go there (to companies), listen to their questions and problems, and interact with them
 - Promote events and invite people from the industry to present the technology that they deploy on a daily basis
-- Creating open-source organizations, contributing together with academics, engineers, and the community there
+- Create open-source organizations, contributing together with academics, engineers, and the community there

 ### Why is it challenging?

-To accomplish these tasks effectively is challenging for researchers because it requires changing long-lasting habits.
+Accomplishing these tasks effectively is challenging for researchers because it requires changing long-lasting habits.
 Getting out of the comfort zone by presenting research work to a large crowd of very focused industrial engineers is not easy.
-But it is still worth it.
+But it is very worth it.
-For the impact, for mutual innovation and knowledge sharing, and the sustainability of the whole research business :smiley:.
+For its impact to society, for mutual innovation and knowledge sharing, and for the sustainability of the whole research business :smiley:.